-People management means asking for employees (and superiors) to change their behavior, and this requires knowing how to motivate people.
+People management means encouraging employees (and superiors) to change their behavior, and this requires knowing how to motivate people.

 Even the most loyal employees don't want to blindly do whatever the leader says.
+Instead, you want to help them approach growing and developing as employees as personal problem solving.
 You have to know how to craft and present a reasoning or argument for any given decision to motivate your team to work together and move forward.
 It can be a great way to reaffirm how everyone works together to create something and to show how everyone has a role in making things happen.